ofiwg/libfabric/man/fi_psm.7.md

   The name server won't work properly if there are more than one processes from the same job (i.e. with the same UUID) running on the same node and acting as servers.
-For such scenario it is recommended to have each process getting local transport address with *fi_cm_getname* and exchanging the addresses with out-of-band mechanism.
+For such scenario it is recommended to have each process getting local transport address with *fi_getname* and exchanging the addresses with out-of-band mechanism.

   The name server is on by default.
 It can be turned off by setting the